TommyMart/QuizNight_Terminal_App/readme.md

 ##### Related third party imports
 - Rich

-These are downloaded automatically in a virtual environment when running the run.sh file above.
+Don't worry - These are downloaded automatically in a virtual environment when running the run.sh file above.
+Sit back and relax, we've taken care of everything for you.

 ---